-- 3.1 The progress of all students is subject to review at the end of each semester. - 3.2 A student who fails a course will be required to sit both examinations in the following (or a subsequent) year and will not be allowed to proceed to the level two course in that subject until he/she has satisfied the examiners in that subject. - 3.3 No student will be allowed to progress to the next year of his/her Programme of Studies if he/she has failed two or more courses in the preceding year.
+- (a) The progress of all students is subject to review at the end of each semester. - (b) A student who fails a course will be required to sit both examinations in the following (or a subsequent) year and will not be allowed to proceed to the level two course in that subject until he/she has satisfied the examiners in that subject. - (c) No student will be allowed to progress to the next year of his/her Programme of Studies if he/she has failed two or more courses in the preceding year.